donmccaughey/news_donm_cc/gen/README.md

 # `gen/` Directory

 Generated files for by the container go here.
-This directory is because the source path for the `Dockerfile` [`COPY`][1] statement must be in the build context, which is the working directory where the `docker build` command is run.
+This directory is needed because the source path for the `Dockerfile` [`COPY`][1] statement must be in the build context, which is the working directory where the `docker build` command is run.
-For the `Makefile`, this is the project root directory.
+For commands run by the `Makefile`, this is the project root directory.

 [1]: https://docs.docker.com/engine/reference/builder/#copy